howardwang1997/unconvbench/README.md

 them to directory `datasets`.

 ## Run the benchmark
-For easier usage, the workflow of this benchmark mostly complies with another benchmark for crystals named `matbench`.
+For easy usage, the workflow of this benchmark mostly complies with another benchmark for crystals named `matbench`.
-The usage of this benchmark and the API is similar with `matbench`.
+The usage of this benchmark and the API are similar with `matbench`.
 Example script to run this benchmark is shown in the file `example_script.py`.

 ## Submit the result